Norwich University

 Norwich University is a private university in Northfield, Vermont, United States.
 The university was founded in 1819 as the "American Literary, Scientific and Military Academy".
 It is the oldest of six senior military colleges and is recognized by the United States Department of Defense as the "Birthplace of ROTC".

+Academics at Norwich University are organized through several academic colleges, including the College of Arts and Sciences, the College of National Services, the College of Professional Schools, and the College of Graduate and Continuing Studies.
+Students may enroll either as members of the Corps of Cadets or as civilian students, but both groups pursue the same academic programs and degrees.
+The College of Graduate and Continuing Studies primarily serves adult and online learners, offering flexible undergraduate and graduate programs.
+Norwich’s Reserve Officers' Training Corps programs—Army, Navy/Marine Corps, and Air Force/Space Force—provide pathways to commissioning, while students interested in the United States Coast Guard may participate in the Coast Guard Auxiliary University Program.

+Norwich alumni have included over 138 flag officers in the U.S. Armed Forces, 26 generals in foreign armed forces (namely Thailand and the Republic of China), 6 state governors, 3 chief justices of a state supreme court, 1 U.S. Secretary of the Navy (Gideon Welles), and 10 Medal of Honor recipients.

 History

 Founding

 The university was founded in 1819 in Norwich, Vermont, by Captain Alden Partridge, military educator and former superintendent of West Point.
 Partridge believed in the "American System of Education," a traditional liberal arts curriculum with instruction in civil engineering and military science.
 After leaving West Point because of congressional disapproval of his system, he returned to his native state of Vermont to create the American Literary, Scientific and Military Academy.
 Partridge, in founding the academy, rebelled against the reforms of Sylvanus Thayer to prevent the rise of what he saw as the greatest threat to the security of the young republic: an aristocratic and careerist officer class.

 He believed that a well-trained militia was an urgent necessity and developed the American system around that idea.
 His academy inspired several military colleges throughout the nation, including The Citadel.
 It also was a model for the land grant colleges created through the Morrill Act of 1862.
 Today, Norwich offers substantial online distance graduate programs.
 It is similar in many regards to The Citadel in mission, online offerings, student body composition, and size.

-All entering freshmen aspiring to the Corps of Cadets are called "Rooks", and their first year at Norwich is called "Rookdom".
-The institution of "Rookdom" consists of two three-month processes that mold civilians into Norwich Cadets: Rook Basic Training and Basic Leadership Training.
-The culmination of Rook Basic Training marks the halfway point toward Recognition and occurs before Thanksgiving break, after which Rooks are awarded privileges.
-Recognition for acceptance into the Corps of Cadets typically occurs around the eighteenth week.

 Partridge founded 16 other military institutions during his quest to reform the fledgling United States military, including the Virginia Literary, Scientific and Military Academy at Portsmouth, Virginia (1839–1846); Pennsylvania Literary, Scientific, and Military Academy at Bristol, Pennsylvania (1842–1845); Pennsylvania Military Institute at Harrisburg, Pennsylvania (1845–1848); Wilmington Literary, Scientific and Military Academy at Wilmington, Delaware (1846–1848); the Scientific and Military Collegiate Institute at Reading, Pennsylvania (1850–1854); Gymnasium and Military Institute at Pembroke, New Hampshire (1850–1853); and the National Scientific and Military Academy at Brandywine Springs, Delaware (1853).